CleverCloud/documentation/content/doc/addons/keycloak.md

 type: docs
 ---

-Keycloak is an open-source identity and access management (IAM) solution that offers powerful authentication features for services and secure applications.
+Keycloak is an open source identity and access management (IAM) solution that offers powerful authentication features for services and secure applications.
 Thanks to this add-on, you can deploy Keycloak in your organization in just one click.
 It leverages all Clever Cloud features such as monitoring, scalability, high availability SLA, etc.

 To fit the most common needs, the Keycloak add-on comes with batteries included: sensible defaults, easy migration with realms import/export, Keycloak Metrics, default theme, etc.